Example: Scan, Detect Drift, Enforce¶

 7/13/19, 7:39 PM

 Above, you can see several drift events.
-Each item above represents an addition, deletion, or modification to the baseline.
+Each item above represents a resource addition, deletion, or modification.

 Now that you’ve seen Fugue’s drift report, you can stop here if you’re content with reviewing it and manually determining whether to revert resources.
 But if you’d like to explore Fugue’s baseline enforcement feature, keep reading!